 Generally, yes — by debt settlement standards.
 You can opt out of having your personal financial information shared with affiliates.

-Freedom Debt Relief is a founding member of the American Fair Credit Council, a trade association that sets industry standards which governs business transparency practices.
+Freedom Debt Relief is a founding member of the American Fair Credit Council, a trade association that sets industry standards that govern business transparency practices.

 It’s made some unsettling headlines over the past decade, however.
 In 2009, it settled a suit brought on by a California district attorney accusing the company of failing to contact its customers’ creditors despite charging them to do so.